sli0111/lyft_bikeshare/README.md

 ### Sample Queries

 The following three parts contain sample queries used to understand specific question in this analysis.
-Queries listed in Part 1 are for use in UI, Part 2 for use in command line, and Part 3 for use in Jupyter Notebook.
+Queries listed in Part 1 are for use in UI and Part 2 for use in Jupyter Notebook.
+Part 1 covers general queries for basic understanding of the dataset and Part 2 asks deeper questions.

 ### Part 1 - Data Query with BigQuery